CREATE A KNOWLEDGE BASE

 A knowledge base requires rigorous structure and planning.
 Otherwise, nobody will be able to access the precise information they need in the moments they need it most.

 Content hubs are deceptively complex to create.
-At first glance, it may seem like you just need to create some articles and standardize some processes to answer some frequently asked questions (FAQs).
+At first glance, it may seem like you just need to create some articles and standardise some processes to answer some frequently asked questions (FAQs).
 But consider the following scenario:

 You’re a customer service manager at a popular rideshare service.
 It’s after hours, and you want to reduce the number of employees you have working late.
 To resolve most issues, you route customers through an automated system with answers to common questions.
 These processes often involve automated email alerts.
 A customer emails your company, saying that he or she has been injured by one of your drivers.
 This customer received an automated “support” message with answers to frequently asked questions.